-My name is Tom Smith, I am a second year PHD student in the Computer Vision Lab at the University of Nottingham.
+My name is Tom Smith, I am a third year PHD student in the Computer Vision Lab at the University of Nottingham.
 My current research is focused around improving learnt computer vision techniques with small amount of data.
 With an overall goal of creating a system to help paediatrician analyse the performance of resuscitation techniques on postnatal babies.
 Helping me are my four supervisors: Dr Michel Valstar, Dr Don Sharkey, Dr Jon Crowe, and Dr Mercedes Torres Torres.

 Learning Superpixels with Multichannel Connected Graphs